CeilidhWelsh/CeilidhWelsh/README.md

 I'm Ceilidh (she/her), a PhD candidate at the University of Cambridge - viva pending!
 My research investigates predictive biomarkers and computational models for understanding and predicting radiotherapy response.

 I spend most of my time doing research analysis and visualisations using medical data anywhere from investigating common genetic variants to CT image radiotherapy biomarkers.
-I'm particularly interested in FAIR data principles, ethical data practices and how we can produce reproducible models and analysis pipelines across scientific fields.
+I'm particularly interested in FAIR data principles, ethical data practices and how we can produce reproducible models, analysis pipelines and frameworks across scientific fields.

 My current work has ranged across a series of projects:
   - 🧬 Reproducible Pipeline for Biomarker Investigation: building a robust and reproducible modular pipeline for investigating CT image biomarkers that ensures transparency and facilitates collaboration and validation of findings